bertuko/Cake.IIS/TroubleShooting.md

 netsh advfirewall firewall add rule name="AHADMINAccessForIISConfiguration" dir=in action=allow profile=domain protocol=tcp program=%windir%\system32\dllhost.exe

 Things to consider:
-1. Add remoteip restrictions
-2. Restrict the AHADMIN to a specific port
+Adding remoteip restrictions to the firewall rule and restricting the AHADMIN to a specific port

 See http://mvolo.com/connecting-to-iis-70-configuration-remotely-with-microsoftwebadministration/ for more information and explanation.